 Led by Dr. Michael Bolognesi, our joint replacement surgeons in the Division of Adult Reconstruction have performed more than 10,000 joint replacement surgeries in a two-year span and are nationally recognized for their comprehensive treatment approach for even the most complex cases.

 As leaders in the field of orthopaedic and joint replacement research, our joint replacement surgeons constantly test and develop promising new procedures and artificial joints.
 Our goal is making joint replacements work better and last longer for our patients.

 Our faculty are thought leaders in the field of orthopaedics.
 Not only do they push the boundaries of medicine in the research lab to develop the best treatment options for patients in the clinic, but they are continually striving for new ways to teach the next generation of surgeons.

 Our fellows gain experience in the most up-to-date techniques in joint arthroplasty and revision of joint arthroplasty as well as osteotomy, arthroscopy, and soft-tissue reconstruction.
-Led by full-time surgeons, specialty-trained in hip- and knee- replacements and with a collective volume of over 3,300 cases per year, our program provides an opportunity for fellows to gain a wide range of experience with both common and complex cases over the course of the year.
+Led by full-time surgeons, speciality-trained in hip- and knee- replacements, and with a collective volume of over 3,300 cases per year, our program provides an opportunity for fellows to gain a wide range of experience with both common and complex cases over the course of the year.